 Alternatively, you can boot the installer in expert mode.
 You will then be asked to enter the resource range options your hardware needs.
 For example, if you have one of the Dell laptops mentioned above, you should enter exclude port 0x800-0x8ff here.
-There is also a list of some common resource range options in the System resource settings section of the PCMCIA HOWTO (http://pcmcia-cs.sourceforge.net/ftp/doc/PCMCIA-HOWTO-1.html#ss1.12).
+There is also a list of some common resource range options in the System resource settings section of the PCMCIA HOWTO.
 Note that you have to omit the commas, if any, when you enter this value in the installer.

-5.4.5.
-Interpreting the Kernel Startup Messages
+5.4.5 Interpreting the Kernel Startup Messages

 During the boot sequence, you may see many messages in the form can't find something, or something not present, can't initialize something, or even this driver release depends on something.
 Most of these messages are harmless.
 You see them because the kernel for the installation system is built to run on computers with many different peripheral devices.
 Obviously, no one computer will have every possible peripheral device, so the operating system may emit a few complaints while it looks for peripherals you don't own.
 You may also see the system pause for a while.
 This happens when it is waiting for a device to respond, and that device is not present on your system.
-If you find the time it takes to boot the system unacceptably long, you can create a custom kernel later (see Section 8.6).
+If you find the time it takes to boot the system unacceptably long, you can create a custom kernel later (see Section 8.5).

-5.4.6.
-Reporting Installation Problems
+5.4.6 Reporting Installation Problems